uvarc/rc-learning/content/notes/benchmark/index.md

 |9|49|3.49|2.58|
 |10|49|3.49|2.87|

-Notice the plateau beyond N=6 - this implies that you should not request more than 6 GPU devices for this particular task.
-(A good balance between speed and SU effectiveness may be N=2-4.)
+Notice the plateau beyond $N=6$ - this implies that you should not request more than 6 GPU devices for this particular task.
+(A good balance between speed and SU effectiveness may be $2\le N \le 4$.)

 {{< figure src="ddp_rtx.png" width="400px" >}}

-**Exercise:** Deduce the parallel portion p of this program using Amdahl's Law.
+**Exercise:** Deduce the parallel portion $p$ of this program using Amdahl's Law.

 The performance of K80 vs RTX 2080Ti is compared below.
 On a single GPU device, the latter is 30% faster.